 Most of you know nuts as protein-rich, healthy fiber snacks on the go.
 A maximum of the desired substance you get when you opt for almonds – with 12.5 grams per 100 grams of nuts.
 It is no coincidence that I have always a snack box of almonds in my handbag.

 An easy way to increase your roughage intake is to spoon some passion fruits from time to time.
 For many years I was neglecting the at least from the outside “ugly” passion fruits offered at Aldi.

-Not only in sports, dried figs are welcome as energy rich and good source of fiber.
+Not only in sports, but dried figs are also welcome as energy-rich and good source of fiber.
 They are easy to cut and also delicious ingredients when baking cakes or bread, or when cooking lentil dishes.
 Dried figs can also be processed into chutneys or energy balls.

 Many people overlook avocados as high fiber foods.
 With 6.7 grams per 100 grams of snack, it is a very tasty source of this precious nutrient.
 The roughage along with the good fats contained in it, are the reason we are so full after eating an avocado, and we do not get hungry again so quickly.

 For a simple and plain snack just split and spit the avocado and sprinkle some pepper and salt on it.
 Before you start to spoon the nutrient dense fruit, make sure to offer the other half to your loved one:)

 7. Energy balls with prunes